pieter-van-prooijen/mongo-db-object-factory/README.md

 # JNDI Mongo DB Object Factory

-This class allows for the specification of a Mongo DB object using the JNDI (Java Naming and Directory Interface) tree, as you would specify a in a similar manner to specifying a JDBC data source.
+This class allows for the specification of a Mongo DB object using the JNDI (Java Naming and Directory Interface) tree, the same place where you would configure a JDBC data source.
 This keeps the Mongo connection configuration (hostname, database etc.) out of the web application and moves it to the configuration of the application container.

 The code was inspired by
 [this stackoverflow sample](http://stackoverflow.com/questions/4076254/mongodb-via-jndi)